kyma-project/test-infra/development/image-builder/README.md

           type: token
 ```

-All enabled signers under `'*'` will be used globally.
-Additionally, if repository contains another signer configuration in the `org/repo` key, image-builder will also use this service to sign image.
+All enabled signers under `'*'` are used globally.
+Additionally, if a repository contains another signer configuration in the `org/repo` key, image-builder also uses this service to sign the image.
 When the job is running in CI (Prow), it will try to pick up the org/repo name from the default Prow variables.
 If binary is running outside of CI, `--repo` flag will have to be used.
 Otherwise, the configuration will not be used.

-Currently, image-builder contains basic implementation of notary signer.
-If you wish to add a new signer, refer to [`sign`](./sign) package, and it's code.
+Currently, image-builder contains a basic implementation of a notary signer.
+If you want to add a new signer, refer to the [`sign`](./sign) package, and its code.

 ## Usage